Frequently Asked Questions

 Why do I need eye protection when using my curing light?

 You need eye protection to prevent damage to your ocular tissues (see above) and to be able to view the curing light tip as you cure.
 Today’s lights are very focused and quick, so slight movements of the tip of the curing light causes the tip to be in the wrong position and the material to be under-cured.
 This has been cited as a major source of restoration failure and post-operative sensitivity because so many opt to look away from the light source while curing instead of looking at the light source with proper eye protection.
-See our research articles for more information.
+See the research articles at ergocept.com for more information.

 Does the type of curing light I use make a difference?
 The LED light I use cures really fast.
 In fact, it cures a lot faster than the older curing light I used.